 For just a moment, consider the workaholics, both the academic and professional varieties, of the world.
 Imagine the panic they once felt when outside of the office and/or classroom, especially for long periods of time.
-Disconnect from a project on which you have a lot riding can be a very real and disconcerting thing.
-The was particularly the case when meetings had to either take place in person or via programs exclusive to a workplace server.
+Disconnecting from an important project can be a very real and disconcerting thing.
+This was particularly the case when meetings had to either take place in person or via programs exclusive to a workplace server.

 Now, online collaboration programs or, notably, real-time digital whiteboards, enable users to access anywhere and anytime.
 With such universal access available, no one need panic about going on vacation, going out for coffee, or simply leaving their office, ever again.

-Beyond small scale collaboration, it’s a beautiful aspect of the internet that allows people from all over the world to share and exchange ideas, information, and culture.
+Derived from the hybridization of collaboration and competition, ‘co-opetition’ refers to how entities may work together to mitigate risk, share knowledge, and facilitate research.
+Beyond small scale collaboration, it’s a beautiful aspect of the Internet that allows people from all over the world to share and exchange ideas, information, and culture.
 While this popularly manifests today as Youtube, Facebook, and Instagram, those platforms are not everything.
-Derived from the hybridization of collaboration and competition, ‘co-opetition’ refers to how entities may work together to mitigate risk, share knowledge, and facilitate research.

 Although this is often used in a business-related context, imagine the possibilities in an education capacity.
 At present, our digital whiteboards allow teachers to do their jobs without delay.
 Therein, images, diagrams, lectures, videos, and collaborative activities may be introduced and executed in any number of dynamic ways.
 Taking that concept forward, ‘co-opetition’ could enable student-centric projects, as directed by their teacher, to interact with the subject matter in a way that’s symbiotic.